Rioba-Ian/githb-user-activity/README.md

 ## CONTRIBUTION

 The handled activity types are few and only the most basic ones.
 Feel free to add other activity types.
 You can start of by adding them to the <code>./models/models.go</code> file

+### ACKNOWLEDGMENT

+This project was a part of [Roadmap to Backend Development Projects](https://roadmap.sh/projects/github-user-activity)